 This happened to be a really packed week.
-My schedule was filled with work commitments, and personal stuff, too.
+My schedule was filled with work commitments and personal stuff, too.
 It’s my busiest month at work, and for some puzzling reason, I planned several personal appointments.
-Regardless, my boy needs me, and I want him to need me.
+Regardless, my boy needed me, and I wanted him to need me.
 He’s been living on his own for two years and is ridiculously independent.
 He rarely needs mom for anything, so you better believe I jumped at the chance to help him.

 On the 20-minute ride from the campus to the dentist, we had some glorious time to chat.
 At the dentist, however, everyone was running behind, and I began to feel that familiar dread and anxiety over not being in the office.
 I was happy to help my son, yet I felt the tug of my job nagging at me for not having enough desk time this week.

 Spending Time With My Son

 It’s the plight of every working parent, regardless of your child’s age.
 You are serving two masters, constantly switching between one to the other, unable to satisfy everyone at the same time.

 I thought back to all those times I got unexpected calls like today.
 The school nurse, daycare, the principal.
 Someone was sick; someone was misbehaving; school was called off for bad weather.
 The ensuing juggling act: Can I find someone to watch my kids for an afternoon so I don’t need to leave work, or should I tell the boss sorry, but I have to go?
 During those years, I often felt I was marinating in second-guessing.